 355 Advanced Athletic Training (3).
 F. The course covers physiology, prevention, recognition, treatment, and rehabilitation of athletic injuries with an emphasis on advanced evaluation techniques, physical agents used in the treatment of athletic injuries, and therapeutic exercises used for prevention and rehabilitation.
 Lecture and laboratory time are divided equally in the course.
 The course is required of all Exercise Science Majors with an Athletic Training Emphasis.
-Prerequisites: 212, 255, Biology 205.
+Prerequisites: Physical Education 212, 255, and Biology 205.
 Mr. B. Hyma.

 359 Seminar in Principles and Practices of Physical Education Teaching (3).
-F, S. The seminar deals with perspectives and methods of teaching physical education.
-This course should be taken concurrently with Education 346: Directed Teaching.
-Before taking this course, students must be admitted into Directed Teaching by the Education and Physical Education Departments.
+F and S. The seminar deals with perspectives and methods of teaching physical education.
+This course should be taken concurrently with Education 346: Directed Teaching and will provide a forum for discussion of problems and issues that develop during student teaching.
+Before taking this course, students must be admitted into Directed Teaching by the Education and HPERDS Departments.
 Students must complete the physical education major prior to student teaching.
 Fifth year and transfer students with special needs may seek department authorization to do directed teaching during the first semester.
 Mr. M. Zuidema, Ms. K. Gall.

 380 Individual Competences (2).
-F.S.
-This course offers opportunity for physical education and recreation majors and minors to develop the physical condition and skill necessary to be beginning teachers or leaders in physical education or recreation.
+F and S. This course offers opportunity for physical education and recreation majors and minors to develop the physical condition and skill necessary to be beginning teachers or leaders in physical education or recreation.
 Students are assessed on their skill competence in a variety of fitness and sport activities, and are required to complete fitness and sport classes in activities in which minimal skill competence is not demonstrated.
 Teaching, administrative, and professional building competences are also required.
 Students should register for this course with the instructor when they are admitted to a major or minor in the department and remain active until all the requirements are completed.
 The assessment inventory is given every fall.
 Mr. J. Pettinga.

 391 Honors Project and Presentation.
-F, I, S. Staff
+F, I, and S. Staff.